theknight1509/master_project/manip_multiple_param/README.md

 This class also contains functions that override some functions in 'chemevol'.
 This is to make sure the "fudge factors" for the isotope-yields are properly applied.
-**Need to fix function to handle lists of multiple isotopes and factors**

 Parallelized Monte-Carlo method
 --------------------------------